 These are the fixed factors, and out of your control.

-Remoteness: How far from population and services are you?
+Some examples: Remoteness: How far from population and services are you?
 Paved roads vs dirt roads vs mining roads vs hike-only trail drastically effect the remoteness of the area.
 Also consider travel time based on thickness of forests, mountain terrain to cover, and level of skill needed to cross that terrain.

 Weather conditions: Sun can lead to heat exposure and sunburn.
 Wind and precipitation can lead to hypothermia.